Build a small front yard pond to enjoy the soothing qualities of water and add a diverse habitat for birds, aquatic plants, and insects.

 We cut several roots back and laid an old nylon/polyester blanket at the bottom and up the sides to act as a cushion for the pond liner and reduce risk of puncture.

-Using scraps of an old billboard sign we then lined the sides of the hole and up and over the bags.
+Using scraps of an old billboard sign, we then lined the sides of the hole and up and over the bags.
 We tacked the billboard vinyl to the bags with old nails.
 Old billboard signs are another great urban resource – call your local companies and ask for their old signs.
-They are usually 40’x14′ and can be found for around $20.
+They are usually 40 feet by 14 feet and can be found for around $20.

 We then lowered the pond liner into the hole and over the other materials with a large rock placed roughly in it’s center point.
 The weight made it easy to lay the liner and knowing the middle helped us get the placement right quicker.

-Last, for the work bee day anyway, we filled the pond up with water.
+Last, we filled the pond up with water.
 As it filled we stood around the edges and made slight adjustments to the liner placement before it was too heavy to move.

 In the future, as our outdoor room takes shape, we’ll add flowers and plants in the urbanite and rock cracks and connect a small deck to one side so we can sit and dip our feet as we like.